maz-dev/maz-dev.github.io/source/_posts/2014-07-08-why-i-chose-meteor-for-my-pet-projects.markdown

  So I tried to reimplement it in Sails, express and even gave a try to loopback.
 I learned Emberjs, I love it so much.
  All these solutions requires a lot of boilerplate, except perhaps for Sails, which is getting at the quality level of Rails very quickly.

 Then I decided to give meteor a try.
-I purchased the [discover meteor book]("discovermeteor.com"), followed the awesomely clear and well written project tutorial.
+I purchased the ["discover meteor book"]("discovermeteor.com"), followed the awesomely clear and well written project tutorial.
 I had so much fun.
 This is a smart framework, created by smart people.
 I was about to give up on node, as I don't need extreme scaling for my pet projects, and here comes meteor.
 To put it simply, real time capability comes free with the framework, the front and the server can share a **LOT** of code and the templating and rendering engine is pretty nice.